 Roofing including roof space

 Repair category 2

-Notes Roof tiles appear to be functioning satisfactorily but are worn in places and appear to be original.
-A degree of future regular maintenance may be required.
+Notes Roof tiles are original and are worn in places.
+The roof appears to be functioning satisfactorily at present, however a degree of future regular maintenance should be anticipated.
+On closer examination a roofing contractor may indicate future re-tiling to be necessary.